Promo code SPRING2022 will be automatically applied at checkout!

 Read on to learn about some common reasons weight plateaus happen and nine tips to overcome them with expert advice from our dietitians.

-A weight loss plateau is a fancy way to describe the point in time where your weight loss becomes stagnant.
-In our recent article on weight loss, we discussed some of the factors that might be stopping you from losing weight.
+A weight-loss plateau is a fancy way to describe the point at which your weight loss becomes stagnant.
+In our recent article on weight loss, we discussed some factors that might be preventing you from losing weight.

 In order to understand why your weight loss efforts may no longer be working well for you, it’s first important to understand how weight loss works.
 On the most basic level, we’ve been told that the number of calories you burn needs to be higher than the number of calories you consume.

-While this is true to some extent, it’s also true that over-restricting calories can result in weight plateaus or even weight gain for some people as well.
+While this is true to some extent, over-restricting calories can also result in weight plateaus or even weight gain for some people.
 If you’ve been tracking calories and decreasing them significantly as part of your weight loss journey, it might be time to consider some other variables at play.

 a woman sitting on the floor next to a scale